Many insurance agencies are dealing with more unpredictable sales then Northwest Ohio’s weather.

 - Utilize marketing to build your pipeline and nurture leads.

-Many businesses are finding success with the concept of forming high perform teams by integrating Sales and Marketing efforts.
+Many businesses are finding success with the concept of forming high performing teams by integrating Sales and Marketing efforts.
 This creates a better customer experience and communication.

 By aligning marketing and sales strategies you are able to create predictability within your processes and revenue stream.